 What did they learn?

 You can’t only send donation appeals.
 Make sure to send cultivation emails throughout the year-end season to help donors feel involved and connected to the cause.
 It can ultimately lead to more revenue.
-You can find out more ways to improve your email fundraising in our Email Fundraising Optimization course at https://courses.nextafter.com/courses/email-fundraising-optimization
+You can find out more ways to improve your email fundraising in our free Email Fundraising Optimization course at https://courses.nextafter.com/courses/email-fundraising-optimization

 Day 6 – When Not to Ask for a Donation